Hartmann Grasser: With Jagdgeschwader 51

 In October 1940, Grasser was transferred to Jagdgeschwader 51 (JG 51—51st Fighter Wing).
-There, he was assigned to the Geschwaderstab headed by Oberstleutnant Werner Mölders.
+There, he was assigned to the Geschwaderstab (headquarters unit) headed by Oberstleutnant Werner Mölders.
 Prior to his posting to JG 51, Grasser had been destined to become a night fighter pilot which was not what he wanted to do.
 Additionally, he helped in the formation of the Z-Staffel (Z—Zerstörer or destroyer) of Jagdgeschwader 77 (JG 77—77th Fighter Wing) which later became part of Jagdgeschwader 5 (JG 5—5th Fighter Wing).
 Grasser also served as a test pilot, flying the Bf 109 T, the aircraft carrier variant, which were to be produced at Fieseler in Kassel.
 His acquaintance, Oberleutnant Hans Kolbow, introduced him to Mölders who arranged the transfer to JG 51 instead.

 Grasser claimed his first aerial victory flying with JG 51 on 1 December 1940 when he shot down a Royal Air Force (RAF) Hawker Hurricane fighter near Ashford.

 On the Eastern Front

 In June 1941, JG 51 and the majority of the Luftwaffe were transferred to the Eastern Front in preparation for Operation Barbarossa, the invasion of the Soviet Union.
-On 16 July 1941, Kolbow, the Staffelkapitän of 5.
-Staffel (5th squadron) was killed in action.
-He was replaced by Leutnant Hans-Joachim Steffens who also killed in action shortly after.
+On 16 July 1941, Kolbow, the Staffelkapitän (squadron leader) of 5.
+Staffel was killed in action.
+He was replaced by Leutnant Hans-Joachim Steffens who was also killed in action shortly after.
 On 1 August, command of 5.
 Staffel was then handed to Grasser.
 The Staffel was a squadron of II.
 Gruppe, at the time commanded by Hauptmann Hubertus von Bonin.
-On 11 October, the Gruppe was briefly detached from the Geschwaderstab (headquarters unit) of JG 51 and ordered east to Oryol.
+On 11 October, the Gruppe was briefly detached from the Geschwaderstab of JG 51 and ordered east to Oryol.
 There, the Gruppe was subordinated to Gefechtsverband Schönborn (Detachment Schönborn), named after the commander of Sturzkampfgeschwader 77 (StG 77—77th Diver Bomber Wing), Major Clemens Graf von Schönborn-Wiesentheid.
 On 24 January 1942, Grasser attacked and shot down an Ilyushin DB-3 bomber.
-However, his Messerschmitt Bf 109 F-2 (Werknummer 9704—factory number) was also hit by the aerial gunner of the DB-3 bomber resulting in a forced landing in no man's land.
+However, his Bf 109 F-2 (Werknummer 9704—factory number) was also hit by the aerial gunner of the DB-3 bomber resulting in a forced landing in no man's land.
 Grasser, who was wounded in the encounter, was rescued by the German infantry.

-On 2 July 1942, the 9th Army launched Operation Seydlitz as part of the Battles of Rzhev.
+In May 1942, II.
+Gruppe was based at Bryansk but periodically also operated from airfields at Oryol and Dugino.
+On 2 July, the 9th Army launched Operation Seydlitz as part of the Battles of Rzhev.
 Defending against this operation, the Soviet Air Forces (VVS—Voyenno-Vozdushnye Sily) attacked the Luftwaffe airfield at Bryansk on 5 July.
 II.
-Gruppe of JG 51 was scrambled and claimed 46 Soviet aircraft shot down for the loss of Bf 109s damaged.
-That day, Grasser was claimed eight aerial victories, making him an "ace-in-a-day".
+Gruppe of JG 51 was scrambled and claimed 46 Soviet aircraft shot down for the loss of two Bf 109s damaged.
+That day, Grasser claimed eight aerial victories, making him an "ace-in-a-day".